-- Solicitations should include all work approved in the RIA application budget and cost estimate.
+- 2. RIA must successfully review all solicitations for planning projects prior to advertisement. - 3.
+Solicitations should include all work approved in the RIA application budget and cost estimate.
 RFPs must include each deliverable to be included in the contract documents and include a payment schedule.
-If necessary, RIA may require further detail prior to the disbursement of grant funds. - 3.
+If necessary, RIA may require further detail prior to the disbursement of grant funds. - 4.
 When using the RFQ/RFP process, the following steps should be followed. - a.
 The Grantee must develop a written solicitation outlining the scope of the services required and the selection criteria.
 The document must clearly explain all technical and financial requirements that the bidder/offeror must fulfill in order for its bid/offer to be evaluated by the Grantee.
 Solicitations for planning studies must be based on a clear and accurate description or the work to be performed.
 An RFP, in particular, should include a detailed scope of work.